-- Handicaps are re-calculated at midnight (local time) even if a competition on that day has not been closed and players get instant notification (as long as the player has input their score into the computer !!!)
+- Handicaps are re-calculated at midnight (local time) even if a competition on that day has not been closed.
+The players get immediate notification (as long as the player has input their score into the computer !!!)

 - Handicaps won't lapse if a player has a break from the game or is not a current member of a golf club